 Skip to main content

-ONTAP has an optional feature called SyncMirror which you can use to synchronously mirror local tier (aggregate) data in copies, or plexes, stored in different RAID groups.
+You can use ONTAP SyncMirror to synchronously mirror local tier data in copies, or plexes, stored in different RAID groups.
 Plexes ensure against data loss if more disks fail than the RAID type protects against, or if there is a loss of connectivity to RAID group disks.

-When you create a local tier with System Manager or using the CLI, you can specify that the local tier is mirrored or unmirrored.
+When you create a local tier, you can specify whether the local tier is mirrored or unmirrored.

-If you do not specify that the local tiers are mirrored, then they are created as unmirrored local tiers (aggregates).
+If you do not specify that the local tiers are mirrored, then they are created as unmirrored.
 Unmirrored local tiers have only one plex (a copy of their data), which contains all of the RAID groups belonging to that local tier.

-The following diagram shows an unmirrored local tier composed of disks, with its one plex.
+The following diagram shows an unmirrored local tier composed of disks, grouped into one plex.
 The local tier has four RAID groups: rg0, rg1, rg2, and rg3.
 Each RAID group has six data disks, one parity disk, and one dparity (double parity) disk.
 All disks used by the local tier come from the same pool, “pool0”.

 Unmirrored local tier composed of disks with its one plex

-The following diagram shows an unmirrored local tier with array LUNs, with its one plex.
+The following diagram shows an unmirrored local tier with array LUNs, grouped into one plex.
 It has two RAID groups, rg0 and rg1.
 All array LUNs used by the local tier come from the same pool, “pool0”.

 Unmirrored local tier composed of array LUNs with its one plex

-Mirrored aggregates have two plexes (copies of their data), which use the SyncMirror functionality to duplicate the data to provide redundancy.
+Mirrored local tiers have two plexes (copies of their data), which use the SyncMirror functionality to duplicate the data to provide redundancy.

-When you create a local tier, you can specify that it is a mirrored local tier.
+When you create a local tier, you can specify that it is mirrored.
 Also, you can add a second plex to an existing unmirrored local tier to make it a mirrored tier.
-Using SyncMirror functionality, ONTAP copies the data in the original plex (plex0) to the new plex (plex1).
+Using SyncMirror, ONTAP copies the data in the original plex (plex0) to the new plex (plex1).
 The plexes are physically separated (each plex has its own RAID groups and its own pool), and the plexes are updated simultaneously.

-The following diagram shows a local tier composed of disks with the SyncMirror functionality enabled and implemented.
-A second plex has been created for the local tier, “plex1”.
+The following diagram shows a local tier composed of disks with SyncMirror enabled and implemented.
+A second plex has been created for the local tier, plex1.
 The data in plex1 is a copy of the data in plex0, and the RAID groups are also identical.
 The 32 spare disks are allocated to pool0 or pool1 using 16 disks for each pool.

 Local tier composed of disks with SyncMirror functionality